Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation: acknowledgment

 \section{acknowledgment}

 The authors would like to thank Igor Markovic and Jose Mej\'ia for the fruitful discussions.
 We acknowledge the Max Planck Computing Data Facility for bringing the technical support and Dr. Claudia Felser for providing the VASP license.
-Also, AL thanks Dr. Danilo Puggioni for helping with the calculation setup and discussions in the early stage of this project.
+AL thanks to Chilean FONDECYT POSTDOCTORAL grant N. 3220505 and Dr. Danilo Puggioni for aiding with the calculation setup and discussions in the early stage of this project.
 JWG acknowledges financial support from FONDECYT: Iniciaci\'on en Investigaci\'on 2019 grant N. 11190934 (Chile) and USM complementary research grant.